 Of course, as you continue to move forward in your English learning journey, you do want to fix common pronunciation mistakes.

-Bit by bit, you’re going to be able to reduce your accent and sound even more like a native English speaker.
+Bit by bit, you’re going to be able to improve how you sound.

 I hope this video helps you feel more confident that people will understand you when you’re speaking English.